badgeekluck/filament-cards/README.md

 ## Customizing the Display of Card Items

 By default, the content of each card item (title, icon, and description) is stacked and centered.
-Customize this alignment with the `itemsAlignment` property on the card's page.
+Customize this alignment with the `$itemsAlignment` property on the card's page.
 The property must be an enum value from `Kanuni\FilamentCards\Enums\Alignment`.
 Possible values are `Alignment::Start`, `Alignment::Center` and `Alignment::End`.

 ```php
 use Kanuni\FilamentCards\Filament\Page\CardsPage;